 Established in 1966, Lycée Louis Pasteur is Calgary’s premier French school!
 As a member of the AEFE, we are a part of a network of 496 schools in 137 countries.

 Lycée Louis Pasteur is Calgary’s premier French school.
 As a non-denominational private school, we welcome students ages 3 years old to Grade 12.
-We are located in the quiet, residential neighborhood of Garrison Woods.
+We are located in the quiet, residential neighbourhood of Altadore.

 We are the only school in Calgary to teach the French Ministry of Education and Alberta Education curricula.
 Lycée Louis Pasteur is the only school in Calgary to offer programming of this nature.